For Immediate Release: 7/6/2017

 “It is so gratifying to be able to extend the reach of these potentially life-saving projects by expanding the program to four more communities,” Office for the Prevention of Domestic Violence Executive Director Gwen Wright said.
 “When programs partner with law enforcement and other critical actors in the response to domestic violence, more victims can be made safe, more offenders can be held accountable and fewer deaths will occur.
 These programs protect the entire community.”

 This is the third year the agency has provided grants to state-licensed domestic violence service providers through the program, which uses a team approach and risk assessment tools to identify and respond to domestic violence cases that are at the highest risk for violence.
-The program aims to reduce the risk of intimate partner homicides, increase safety for all domestic violence victims, and hold offenders accountable.
+The program aims to reduce the risk of intimate partner homicides, increase safety for all domestic violence victims, hold offenders accountable and reduce recidivism.
 In addition, the program seeks to increase awareness of gaps in services and to provide training to improve the coordinated community response to domestic violence.